ChristopherJBarclay/my-portfolio-site/README.md

 # My-Website

-My personal website.
+My personal portfolio website.

-I coded this website with CSS3, HTML5, and the Brackets text editor only.
-No libraries, frameworks, site-building tools, or other programming languages were used.
+I coded this website using CSS3 and HTML5, on the Brackets text editor.

+I did not use any libraries, frameworks, site-building tools, or other programming languages.